cyber-practitioner/cyber-practitioner/README.md

 #### I am a fast-learning cyber practitioner
 More about me
 - 🔭 I’m currently working on Getting an entry-level job
-- 🌱 I’m currently learning red-team and blue-team skills
+- 🌱 I’m currently learning application security and cloud security
 - 👯 I’m looking to collaborate on Tool development for cybersecurity
 - 💬 Ask me about Application and Cloud Security
 - 📫 How to reach me: LinkedIn/Email